The content on this page was translated automatically.

 From a formal point of view, a cover letter is a business letter with which you present your request.
 The Din 5008 standard specifies the correct structure.

 The salutation "Dear Sir or Madam" is out!
 You should use the name of the contact person, especially if this person is listed in the job advertisement.
 If it is not there, you can often find the name on the homepage of the work/internship employer.
 You can call the information desk of the institution or company to be approached to ask for the name of the recruiter.

 Also, have a simple-sounding name of the contact:in spelled out for you.
 This will help you avoid embarrassing mistakes: Mayer, Meier or Meyer?
 The first word after the salutation is written in lower case.
 Correct is: Dear Ms. Meyer, many...

 For example, the "GmbH" or "AG" must not be forgotten in the cover letter.
 The company spelling using upper and lower case letters must be observed.
 Tip: Adopt the designation in the imprint on the homepage if this information is not clear from the advertisement.

-The subject line is written in bold.
-This cannot be forgotten.
-Outdated terms like “Subj.”, “Subject” or “Re:” before the beginning are no longer in use.
+The subject line is displayed in bold.
+It must not be forgotten.
+Obsolete terms such as "Ref.:", "Subject" or "Ref.:", "Reference:" before the content "Application as..." are no longer used in the cover letter.

-Here you can find a sample cover letter.
-The text marked in red must be modulated from place to place.
+Here you will find a sample cover letter.
+The text marked in red must be adjusted from place to place.
 The length shows a realistic picture.